AnnieRho7/Personal-Budget-Manager/README.md

 ## Credits and References

-- Code Institute for the deployment terminal.
+- Code Institute for the deployment terminal and walk through project.
 - My tutor for sharing various projects which gave me the inspiration to create a personal budget manager.
 - My mentor for helping me clean up my code and helping me to understand better.
+- Various Youtube videos for helping me learn and write the code for this project.
+Including Programming with Mosh, Shaun Halverson, Tech With Tim and Internet Made Coder.
+- ChatGPT and Perplexity for helpings me breakdown and understand code.
+- W3 Schools for helping me learn and write code.